kadimetla/doc-adk-training/training/module24-evaluation/lab.md

-# Module 24: Evaluating Agent Performance

-## Lab 24: Creating an Evaluation Case for the Calculator Agent
+# Lab 24: Creating an Evaluation Case for the Calculator Agent Challenge

-### Goal
+## Goal

 In this lab, you will learn the fundamental workflow of the ADK's evaluation feature.
 You will use the ADK Developer UI to have a "golden path" conversation with the Calculator agent you built in Module 9.
 Then, you will save that conversation as an evaluation case and re-run it to validate the agent's behavior.